Academic

 • Notebook and all course materials included

-• No extra fee!
-Course is included in the package price
+• No extra fee.
+Cambridge Exam Preparation Course is the same price as the General English Course

-All students aged who are B1 level and above will have one weekly Enterprise English workshop lesson included in their language course.
-These lessons aim to equip students with practical skills that may be useful for those wishing to work in an English-speaking environment in the future.
+All students B1 level and above and aged 16+ will have one weekly Enterprise English workshop lesson included in their General English language course.
+These lessons aim to equip students with practical communication skills that may be useful in real-world and professional contexts and for those wishing to work in an English-speaking environment in the future.
+The sessions focus on practical communication skills including:

 Enterprise English Workshops